kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 The primary new interface defined is the quota interface in `pkg/volume/util/quota/quota.go`.
 This defines five operations:

-* Does the specified directory support quotas
+* Does the specified directory support quotas?

 * Assign a quota to a directory.
 If a non-empty pod UID is provided, the quota assigned is that of any other directories under this pod